GDISF-NeoHack15/buzzword-bingo/README.md

 #### How to Contribute
 1.clone repo

-2. write some 1337 code
+2.write some 1337 code

-3. submit pull request
+3.submit pull request